 These are the rules which govern the combination of modules and units you are required to use to build your Access to HE Diploma.
-You can go to the Open Awards website and view all of the Access to HE units available using the 'Search Access to HE' tool.
+Specific rules of combination for each Diploma title will be detailed in the relevant Diploma Guide.
+You can also go to the Open Awards website and view all of the Access to HE units available using the 'Search Access to HE' tool.

-Our Diploma Creator Tool (Merlin) and supportive Access to HE team will help guide you through the design process and make sure you follow the correct Rules of Combination.
+Our Course Creator Tool (Merlin) and supportive Access to HE team will help guide you through the process and make sure you follow the correct Rules of Combination.